quicwg/ops-drafts/draft-ietf-quic-manageability.md

 The following information is exposed in QUIC packet headers:

-- "fixed bit": the second most significant bit of the first octet most QUIC packets of the current version is currently set to 1, for demultiplexing with other UDP-encapsulated protocols.
+- "fixed bit": the second most significant bit of the first octet most QUIC packets of the current version is currently set to 1, for endpoints to demultiplex with other UDP-encapsulated protocols.
+Even thought this bit is fixed in the QUICv1 specification, endpoints may use a version or extension that varies the bit.
+Therefore, observers cannot reliably use it as an identifier for QUIC.

 - latency spin bit: the third most significant bit of first octet in the short packet header.
 The spin bit is set by endpoints such that  tracking edge